satrobit/blobcounter.js/README.md

 blobcounter.js
 =========

-A blob counter library written in pure javascript
+A blob counter library written in pure javascript.

 This library helps you find blobs in an image .
-Inspired by BlobCounter Class in AForge.NET Framework
+Inspired by BlobCounter Class in AForge.NET Framework .

 ## Installation